PaulTestaBrown/pols1600_site/content/post/12-explorations/index.markdown

 ---
 title: 'Week 12'
-subtitle: 'Explorations'
+subtitle: 'Presentations'
-summary: Working on your final papers
+summary: Presenting the fruits of your labor
 publishDate: "2022-01-12"
 date: "2022-04-26"
 featured: false